 Dog Lichen is a sign that your lawn is in a very poor state.

-It thrives on compacted, poorly draining, nutrient deficient soils, often in shaded areas with poor air circulation.
+It thrives on compacted, poorly draining, nutrient-deficient soils, often in shaded areas with poor air circulation.
 You’ll often see it mixed in areas of moss as they thrive in very similar conditions.

 Because water can’t drain away, the surface moisture is the perfect place for the fungus to incubate and grow.
-If a species of symbiotic algae bacteria is present in the lawn, then Dog Lichen will start to grow.
+If a species of symbiotic algae bacteria are present in the lawn, then Dog Lichen will start to grow.

 As such, you’ll see it grow in times of heavy rainfall, mostly in winter.

 How to Remove Dog Lichen From Your Lawn

 As you know, Dog Lichen isn’t a weed so it’s not something which can be controlled with chemicals.